K-FOSS/TS-ESNode/README.md

 Now when you run `npm run dev` then you should be running your TypeScript source without having to transpile it while still retaining Node.JS ESModule & ESNext module mode.

+## Development

+Development is intened to be done using VSCode with the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extensions.

+When you open this folder in VSCode you should get a notication to reopen in container.
+Click the reopen in container button to build the development contianer and launch VSCode in remote coding.

 ## Testing

 **MUST HAVE NODE.JS v13.7 or newer**